TechLadies/webdev-intro/README.md

 *This guide assumes you have a basic understanding of Git, as well as what GitHub is for.*

 1. Go to the repository for your project on GitHub.
+2. Check that the `index.html` is in the root of your project folder, and all other files that reference `index.html` need to be in the same hierarchy as before if you needed to move your files out into the *root* folder.
 2. Click on *Settings*.
     ![](https://www.chenhuijing.com/filerepo/tl-workshops/gh-pages1.jpg)
 3. Scroll down to the section called *GitHub Pages*, and select the branch you want to deploy.